ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 The tasks that are marked _DCCG_ or _CIRCABC_ are expected to be handled by DCCG automation, CIRCABC or similar systems under control and responsibility of the Secretariat.

-The format for the lists used for the interchange between the Member States and the Secretariat is available in DGC Gateway's github repository [here](https://github.com/eu-digital-green-certificates/dgc-gateway).
-The specification is distributed as a build artifact, the latest of which (at time of writing) can be found [here](https://github.com/eu-digital-green-certificates/dgc-gateway/releases/download/1.3.21/openapi.json)
+The format for the lists used for the interchange between the Member States and the Secretariat is available in [DGC Gateway's github repository](https://github.com/eu-digital-green-certificates/dgc-gateway).
+The specification is distributed as a build artifact which can be found in the - at time of writing - latest [release](https://github.com/eu-digital-green-certificates/dgc-gateway/releases/download/1.3.21/openapi.json)

 This list format for interchange between the Member States is  quite different from the format of the list of DSCs downloaded by the verifiers on a daily basis from the field.
 The Secretariat should publish the aggregated list of DSCs in an accessible and easy to use format (as seen from a verifier's perspective).